 Share healthy eating habits

 A mother’s diet is vitally important to the developing baby.
-Make a healthy diet a family habit to encourage optimum health.
-Don’t tempt her by drinking alcoholic beverages in her presence since alcohol consumption during pregnancy can cause birth defects.
+Make a healthy diet a family habit to encourage optimum health before your baby even gets here.
+Don’t tempt mom-to-be by drinking alcoholic beverages in her presence since alcohol consumption during pregnancy can cause birth defects.

 Avoid street drugs